wiserain/rclone/docs/content/pikpak.md

 ### Deleted files ###

-Deleted files will be still visible with `--pikpak-trashed-only` even after trash emptied.
+Deleted files will still be visible with `--pikpak-trashed-only` even after the trash emptied.
 This goes away after few days.